RafalSladek/aws-lambda-node-template/README.md

 npm run package # just generate the zip that would be uploaded to AWS npm run deploy # deploy to AWS
 ```

+# how to test
+use `event.json` and `context.json` to provide your test data to lamnda